cavarest/papermc-plugin-dragon-egg/INSTALLATION_GUIDE.md

 3. **Multiple Targets**: Lightning targets the closest entity in your view
 4. **Cancel Safety**: Removing Dragon Egg during cast cancels ability
 5. **Survival Mode**: Dragon Eggs are rare but obtainable from End Cities
+6. **Armor-Bypassing**: Lightning damage ignores all armor and enchantments

 ---